meadsteve/meadsteve.github.io/_posts/2022-10-13-how-boring-should-your-teams-codebases-be.markdown

 ### The domain is (probably) always new
 To a developer just starting working at your company there's a good chance they've never used your product before.
-It's possible they've never worked in your domain before or at least your specific niche in the domain.
+It's possible they've never worked in your industry before or at least your specific niche in the industry.
 This means a lot of the terms and concepts you use will be something they need to learn as part of the onboarding.

 ### Is your language common yet?